Auto Glass Certification Program For NSW Operators

 Prior Skills Recognition

-I was informed by TAFE NSW that legally they must offer Prior Skills Recognition, this is fundamental.
+I was informed by TAFE NSW that legally they are obligated to offer Prior Skills Recognition, this is fundamental.
 This may be in the form of experience and/or prior certification.
 So those of you who completed the O’Brien certification up to Level IV by the Australian Automotive Mechanical Engineers may get a pass.

 Forget about the 15 second question-air from the AGA, this is the equivalent of a quick fit.
 If you want something done don’t take the quick easy path.
-It’s time to stop asking your father figure to kiss it better, stand on your own two feet.
+It’s time to stop asking your father to fix it and stand on your own two feet.
 Visit your local MP today.
 If you require any information I’m happy to advise, I’m right up to speed on this.
 Give me call.

 I’m sure many would have had the update from the Australian Auto Glass Association regarding their meeting/phone conversation with officers working for NSW Minister for Better Regulation and Innovation Kevin Anderson, MP.